Brentwood Chamber of Commerce is dedicated to respecting, safeguarding and preserving your privacy when visiting our website or communicating with us.

 - on the website, as part of the Members’ Directory

 We do not rely on consent as a legal basis for disclosure of your personal data on those occasions noted in paras. a. and b. above.
-You have the right to withdraw consent to such disclosure at any time simply by contacting us.
+You have the right to withdraw consent or to restrict processing to such disclosure at any time simply by contacting us.

 c.
 Where we are legally required to disclose your information due to a request from legal agencies, for example to assist fraud prevention